-What is Breast Reconstruction with Tissue Expanders and Why is this Option Used?
+What to Expect in Breast Reconstruction with Tissue Expanders

 - The recovery from the initial expander placement surgery is usually quicker than flap surgery.